epilogix97/odin-recipes/README.md

 This is my first real project on "the-odin-project".

-In this project i will learn HTML.
+In this project i will learn HTML and the workflow of git.